Code-Institute-Submissions/Code-Institute-Milestone-3-Data-Centric-Dev-Python-Flask/README.md

 * Chrome Lighthouse

-The Lighthouse is an open-source automated tool that audits website for performance, progresssive Web app, accessibility, best practices & SEO.
+The Lighthouse is an open-source automated tool that audits website for performance, accessibility, best practices & SEO.
 The website current score as follows:

 ```
 > Performance at 87